LeoFeatherstone/clockor2Paper/main.md

 ## Methods
 ### Dependencies
+Clockor2 has three key dependencies for handling, and plotting trees and RTT data.
 - Clockor2 makes extensive use of the `phylotree.js` JavaScript Library for internal representation and manipulation of trees.
 - Plotting of trees uses `phylocanvas.js`, which was chosen due to its speed using WebGL plotting
 - '`Plotly.js` Was used for plotting regression interface